What is a timeshare and why do owners feel misled?

 A timeshare is a vacation ownership model where multiple people share the same resort property.
 Each owner receives the right to use the accommodations for a limited period.

-In simple terms, what is a timeshare?
-It is not a vacation home.
+In simple terms, it is not a vacation home.
 It is a right to use a property.

 Owners may purchase a fixed week, which is the same week each use year.
 Others have a floating period, which allows booking within a season, based on availability.